Ampiduxmoe/osubot-lazer/README.md

 - Score default sorting is by PP.
 - Responses to some commands have more information that is useful.
 An example of this is beatmapset/beatmap playcount and favourite count.
 Or if PP value is an estimation and was not actually achieved, it will be prefixed with `~`.
-Or a number of 50s and 100s on `l map X%` command.
+Or a number of 50s on `l map X%` command.
 You get the idea.
 - Performance Points calculation is more in line with current version of the game, done using official [performance calculation tool](https://github.com/ppy/osu-tools/tree/master/PerformanceCalculator).
 - Commands have names that are more structured.
 No more `compare` for just showing single play on specific map.
 Chat leaderboard is `l`/`lb`/`leaderboard`, chat leaderboard **on map** is `ml`/`mlb`/`mapleaderboard`.
-Your best plays is `p`/`pb`/`personalbest`, your best plays **on map** is `mp`/`mpb`/`mappersonalbest`.
+Your best plays are `p`/`pb`/`personalbest`, your best plays **on map** are `mp`/`mpb`/`mappersonalbest`.
 Same will go for future `top` and `maptop` commands to show global/country player ranking and ranking on a map.
 If you are not a fan of this and really want to use old naming you can just type `osubot-alias legacy`.
+- By default, if you write DT (or NC) in your mod filter for any command, it will also show NC (or DT) scores.
+Same goes for HT and DC.
+Additionally, CL mod presence is allowed, for example writing +NM will give you both NM and CL-only scores.
+If you want the bot to match your filter strictly, add `!` at the end (like `+(HD)HR!`)

 ### New features
 - `osubot-help` command that shows all available commands or a detailed explanation on selected command.